geopython/OWSLib/README_WPS.txt

 Disclaimer
 ----------
-PLEASE NOTE: the owslib wps module should be considered in beta state: it has been tested versus only two real WPS services, deployed by the USGS and PML.
+PLEASE NOTE: the owslib wps module should be considered in beta state: it has been tested versus only a handful of WPS services (deployed by the USGS, BADC and PML).
 More extensive testing is needed and feedback is appreciated.

 Installation (from branch)